Fourth-Engage/cordova-plugin-ionic-keyboard/README.md

 #### Possible values
 - `true`: Showing/hiding the keyboard will trigger some kind of resizing of the app (see KeyboardResizeMode)
-- `false`: Web will not be resized when the keyboard shows up.
+- `false`: The Web View will not be resized when the keyboard shows up.

 ```xml
 <preference name="KeyboardResize" value="true" />